Skip to content

 Equalities

 We strongly support equal opportunity, equal access, and positive outcomes for all sections of the community.
-We strive to ensure that the standards we expect internally are supported by organisations who carry out work for the council and we assess a firm's compliance with Equality legislation in this section, you are asked to respond to questions about how you include equality in your employment and service delivery practices.
+We strive to ensure that the standards we expect internally are supported by organisations who carry out work for the council and we assess a suppliers compliance with Equality legislation in this section, you may be asked to respond to questions about how you include equality in your employment and service delivery practices.

 Health and safety